cabinetoffice/internal-dependency-checker/README.md

 ## CLI usage

-Run `npm run help` for guide on how to run the tool through the CLI, remember to built the project first with `npm run build` (or `make build`).
+Run `npm run help` for guide on how to run the tool through the CLI, remember to build the project first with `npm run build` (or `make build`).

 ### Test